Heinrich Kirchheim: Interwar Era

-After the end of the war, Kirchheim formed the "Hannoversche Freiwillige Jäger-Bataillon Kirchheim", which formed part of the Grenschutz Ost, a group within the Freikorps.
+After the end of the war, Kirchheim formed the "Freiwilliges Hannoversches Jäger-Bataillon Kirchheim", which formed part of the Grenschutz Ost, a group within the Freikorps.
 After helping put down the German Revolution of 1918-1919 and subsequent Spartacus uprising, Kirchheim was taken into the new German military, the Reichswehr.
-He served in various staff positions and on February 1, 1930 became commandant of Glatz.
-Kirchheim was promoted to Colonel on April 1, 1931, and in March 1932, he retired from the Reichswehr.
+He served in various staff positions and on 1 February 1930 became commandant of Glatz.
+Kirchheim was promoted to Colonel on 1 April 1931, and in March 1932, he retired from the Reichswehr.
 After Adolf Hitler came into power the military was reorganized and Heinrich Kirchheim was recalled for service.
-On October 1, 1934, he was appointed military district commander of the training battalion of the Arnsberg Infantry Regiment.
-In November, he was appointed military district leader of Cologne and on June 1, 1938, he became military district leader of Vienna.
+On 1 October 1934 he was appointed military district commander of the training battalion of the Arnsberg Infantry Regiment.
+In November, he was appointed military district leader of Cologne, and on 1 June 1938 he became military district leader of Vienna.